t0t3m/AFkit/README.md

 ## PLEASE REPORT BUGS.
 IT'LL BE VERY APPRECIATED!

 **Tested on ArchLinux Kernel 3.10.10 but it is supposed to work on all 3.x versions.**
 **Beta quality product.
-I don't take any responsability about it's usage and it's behaviour**
+I don't take any responsability about its usage and its behaviour.**